 EtiopathogenesisThis section has been translated automatically.

-Furthermore, the triggering by drugs is also discussed (aspirin, indomethacin, salazopyrin, COX-2 inhibitors).
+Furthermore, the triggering by drugs is discussed (aspirin, indomethacin, salazopyrin, COX-2 inhibitors).

 ManifestationThis section has been translated automatically.

 First manifestation in adolescence

 LocalizationThis section has been translated automatically.

 Palms, the thenar and hypothenar region is preferred.

 Mostly on both sides (almost only on the palms), more rarely on one side localized skin changes after contact with water or after increased sweating of the hands.
 These appear in the form of approximately 2cm large, island-shaped but also large, itchy, burning or also painful, white, shrivelled, oedematous plaques.
 The symptoms always resolve within a few minutes or a few hours after drying of the hands.
 In patients without lesions, the "hand-in-the-bucket" sign, the immersion of the hands in water with triggering of the symptoms, may be diagnostic.

 The clinical picture is to be distinguished from palmoplantar keratosis, aquagenic, diffuse, non-epidermolytic (type Bothnian) in which a mutation of the AQP5 gene aquaporin is present.